You are here:

-EPA's Green Vehicle Guide and Green Vehicle Guide - Frequently Asked Questions will show you if you have cleaner, more fuel-efficient choices in any vehicle size you need, even SUVs, trucks, and other heavy-duty vehicles.
+EPA's Green Vehicle Web site and SmartWay Certified Vehicle Guide will show you if you have cleaner, more fuel-efficient choices in any vehicle size you need, even SUVs, trucks, and other heavy-duty vehicles.

 Your on-board diagnostics (OBD) computer system is an advanced computer system responsible for monitoring your vehicle's engine, transmission, and emissions control components.
 This OBD system can save you time and money by identifying minor problems before they become major repair bills, if you drive a 1996 or newer car or light truck.

 Clean Cars -- Clean Air: A Consumer Guide to Auto Emission Inspection and Maintenance Programs.
 Part of the cost of a modern car is its pollution control system.
 Find out why this system is so important.